Asherchewzy/Stablediffusion/README.md

 Still got a long way to learning prompts and tuning the Stable Diffusion but I had fun with this first mini project!

 ![st](images/stormtropper.jpg)
-- An underwater stormtropper
+- "a photograph of an stormtropper under the sea"

 ![d](images/doggo.jpg)
-- Under water dog
+- "a photograph of a dog under the sea, with scuba gear"

 ![m2](images/me2.jpg)
+- "potrait of a man with beard by Leonardo da Vinci"
 - Well...
 The generation kept my pose but my face look like Da Vinci now.
 - Clearly have a lot to work on, regarding my prompts and tuning.